anuraghazra/github-readme-stats/readme.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&hide=contribs,prs)
 ```

-### Adding private contributions count to total commits count
+### Allow private contributions to count towards the total commits

-You can add the count of all your private contributions to the total commits count by using the query parameter `?count_private=true`.
+You can include the count of all your private contributions to the total commits count by using the parameter `?count_private=true`.

-_Note: If you are deploying this project yourself, the private contributions will be counted by default.
+_Note: If you are deploying this project yourself, private contributions will be counted by default.
 Otherwise, you need to choose to share your private contribution counts._

 > Options: `&count_private=true`